 Zoi competed in her first Big Air World Cup in December 2016 at the age of fifteen, lining up beside such sporting legends as the USA’s Jamie Anderson – one of the most medalled athletes in the history of the sport.
 The Kiwi teenager was “over the moon” to finish in ninth place.

 From there, Zoi set a goal to finish on the podium at the Junior World Champs in the Czech Republic in March 2017.
 Success came faster than she had imagined.
 Zoi took out 4th place in slopestyle at the World Cup in Mammoth Mountain in February 2017 before going on to podium a week later with a bronze medal in Big Air at the World Cup in Quebec, Canada.

 At the World Champs in March, Zoi finished fourth in Big Air and claimed a silver medal in slopestyle.
 She went on to claim World Cup gold in slopestyle in Spindleruv Mlyn two weeks later, and at 16 is the youngest woman to win gold in snowboard slopestyle.

 Zoi kept the momentum going back home in NZ, earning a World Cup bronze medal on her home mountain of Cardrona during the 2017 Audi quattro Winter Games NZ.
 She was named to the 2018 Olympic Winter Games team and placed 13th in Slopestyle and third in Big Air.

-When she's not on snow, Zoi focuses on schoolwork and loves skating and spending time with friends.
+When she's not on snow, Zoi loves skating and spending time with friends.